And still there is more (edited2)

 Until a new Government is decided the media take an avid interest in matters electoral, as do the candidates and parties.

-This pressure has seen the “two candidate preferred” rapid count of ballots where there is no absolute majority and the pressure to declare a result, ie, who is elected.
+This pressure has seen the “two candidate preferred” rapid count of ballots where there is no absolute majority and the pressure to declare a quick result, ie, who is elected.

 Decisions are made and changes proposed to give more speedy final results.
 (See previous post re AEC “Wishlist”.)